project-march/ProjectMarch/doc/march_packages/march_simulation.rst

 One can add an obstacle in simulation by adding the "obstacle:=<<obstacle_name>>" to the command.
 The possible obstacles can be found in the obstacles folder of the march_simulation package.
 The current obstacles were created after four of the obstacles in the Cybathlon 2020.
+Creating a new xacro file in the obstacles folder is all that is needed to create a new obstacle for the simulation.

 Code structure
 --------------